Hansespinosa2/Hansespinosa2.github.io/_pages/about.md

 Andrés is an Ambassador for the Industrial and Systems Engineering Department where he leads the Undergraduate Research Exposure Program and co-leads the ISEA Outreach Podcast.
 Andrés is also a software lead for the Audio Engineering Society where he has led workshops on writing bossa nova music and creating generative music AI models.

 Andrés spent his 2024 summer as a Supply Chain Intern at Procter & Gamble.
 During his time in Cincinnati, he completed five projects that spanned all North America planning operations for P&G Hair Care (and learned how to play pickleball!).
-He also worked for three semesters in 2023 as an Energy Analyst for Gainesville Regional Utilities.
+He also worked for three semesters as an Energy Analyst for Gainesville Regional Utilities.
 Through these experiences, he built a mastery of finding problems, asking the right questions, analyzing data, and building a solution.